FAR-Lab/Interactive-Lab-Hub/FinalProject.md

 <img src="Final%20Project/img/1.jpg" width="50%" height="50%">

 ## **Features**
-- **Control Interface:** Utilizing 12 keys to control multiple instruments such as:
+- **Control Interface:** Utilizing 12 keys to control multiple instruments.
+We used sound samples from [Wavbvkery](https://wavbvkery.com/acoustic-drum-samples/) that include:
-  - Snare drums
+  - Snare drum
+  - Hi-hat
+  - Kick
+  - Crash
+  - Clap
+  - Stick
+  - Ride
+  - Tom
-  - Bass drums
+  - Hat Bell
-  - Hi-hats
+  - Cowbell
 - **Beats Visualization:**
-    - Each key represents a different note, which will be highlighted in various colors when triggered.
+  - Each key represents a different note, which will be highlighted in a rainbow of colors when triggered.
-  - We designed two figures that move with the beat, driven by servos, for the box.
+  - We designed two figures that dance with the beat, driven by servos, for the box.
 - **Looping & Resetting:** An automatic mechanism dedicated to recording and looping the beats played by the user.
 A button allows for easy reset to start over.
-- **Volume Adjusting:** A knob for adjusting volume.
+- **Volume Adjusting:** We used a rotary encoder for adjusting volume.
-- **Speed Adjusting:** A knob for adjusting speed.
+- **Speed Adjusting:** The rotary encoder can also adjust speed.
+It switches between adjusting volume and speed upon pressing.

 <img src="Final%20Project/img/fig.jpg" width="50%" height="50%">